mikey-t/project-omega/README.md

 To simulate production and microservices in docker:

+- Ensure docker dependencies are running with `yarn run dockerDepsUpDetached`
 - In a terminal from repo root, run `yarn run dockerRecreateFull`
 - Access [http://localhost:5000](http://localhost:5000)

 ## Next Steps

-- DB connectivity showing how we can use the initialization hook to allow each service to have it's own DB access logic, but that we can also choose to use some shared setup/helper/middleware code if wanted
+- Fix lame UI demo code in `App.tsx`
+- Add additional documentation
+  - Diagrams of how docker simulation works
+  - Docker dependencies
+    - Text description of what it is, how it works
+    - Diagrams of how docker deps fits into development process
+  - Routing/proxy documentation
+  - DB migrations
-- RPC test between services instead of http rest calls
+- RPC test between services instead of http rest calls (maybe with something like this: [https://github.com/aspnet/AspLabs/tree/main/src/GrpcHttpApi](https://github.com/aspnet/AspLabs/tree/main/src/GrpcHttpApi))
-- Setup logging abstraction to allow us to add structured logging with a correlation ID for inter-service calls (Serilog?)
+- Setup logging abstraction to allow us to add structured logging with a correlation ID for inter-service calls (will use Serilog)
-- Global route prefixes for each service so we don't have to add `api/ServiceName` prefix to every controller
-- Service to service client wrapper to abstract error handling and logging
+- Add to inter-service client base class to abstract error handling and logging
 - HTTPS setup
   - Local setup running normally as standalone application
   - Local kubernetes test with HTTPS working between containers